MLShukai/pamiq-core/docs/user-guide/torch.md

 3. **Thread Safety**: The model synchronization ensures thread safety, but you should not directly access the models from multiple threads

-4. **Context Manager Usage**: Use the context manager when accessing the raw model for thread safety
+4. **Context Manager Usage**: Always use the `unwrap()` method when accessing the raw model to ensure thread safety.
+The context manager handles proper locking and optionally manages inference mode for you

 ## Using TorchAgent